Things to do in Vilnius in February

 VILNIUS: Lithuanian National flag on Gediminas tower.
 The Saint Casimir sculpture is also visible in the picture.

-Contrary to popular opinion, visiting Vilnius in February can be a good option.
+Contrary to popular opinion, visiting Vilnius in February can be a great choice.
 The city is not crowded, tickets are less expensive, and there is a high likelihood that Vilnius will look like a beautiful, white fairytale.
-In addition, a lot of things happen in Vilnius, cause February is a very significant month in Lithuanian history.
-For all those reasons, it is worth to include Vilnius in your travel list this month.
+In addition, a lot happens in Vilnius, because February is a very significant month in Lithuanian history.
+For all these reasons, Vilnius is well worth including in your travel list this month.

-So if you decided to turn up to the capital of Lithuania in February, keep on reading our traditional article.
-We are ready to help you to plan your visit in Vilnius and find the great things to do here!
+So if you decided to turn up to the capital of Lithuania in February, keep reading our traditional article.
+We are ready to help you plan your visit and find great things to do here.

 Have you heard about “Cepelinai”- the most famous Lithuanian traditional food?
-This smashed potato dumpling stuffed with meat, cottage cheese, or mushrooms got it’s name for its resemblance to a dirigible airship constructed in 1900 by Ferdinand Zeppelin.
-Even though the airship is rarely used today, until the Sixties, it served as a vehicle for communications, reconnaissance, mine, and submarine search.
-Thus, even though a lot of us today do not know what the dirigible is and what it is used for, Lithuanians for sure still love zeppelins.
-This national dish is so popular that it even has its own day- that is the first Sunday of February.
+These potato dumplings, stuffed with meat, cottage cheese, or mushrooms got their name because of their resemblance to a dirigible airship constructed in 1900 by Ferdinand Zeppelin.
+Even though the airship is rarely used today, until 1960s, it served as a vehicle for communications, reconnaissance, mine, and submarine search.
+So, even if many of us today do not really know what a dirigible, Lithuanians still love “zeppelins”- especially the edible kind!
+This national dish is so popular that it even has its own day: the first Sunday of February.

 Cepelinas day is celebrated in February